 Counselling provides a confidential, non-judgemental space where you can speak openly — about fears you haven't been able to voice, feelings you worry others won't understand, and decisions that feel impossible to navigate.

-I work with individuals and couples across a wide range of fertility-related experiences.
-You may be at the very beginning of your journey, mid-treatment, or living with an outcome that wasn't what you hoped for.
-Wherever you are, I am here.
+Source: HFEAI work with individuals and couples across a wide range of fertility-related experiences — at the very beginning, mid-treatment, or living with an outcome that wasn't what you hoped for.

-Treatment decisions — exploring the complex decisions involved in fertility treatment, including whether to continue, when to stop, and what comes next.
+Exploring complex decisions — whether to continue, when to stop, and what comes next.

-Relationship strain — fertility challenges can place enormous pressure on relationships.
-I support both individuals and couples in navigating this together.
+Fertility challenges can place enormous pressure on relationships.
+I support individuals and couples in navigating this together.

-Donor conception — emotional support and implications counselling for those considering or using donor eggs, donor sperm, or embryo donation.
+Emotional support and implications counselling for those considering or using donor eggs, sperm, or embryos.

 My starting point is always person-centred — which means that you lead the way.
 There is no agenda, no checklist, and no expectation of how you should be feeling.
 My role is to create a safe, warm, and genuinely non-judgemental space where you feel heard and understood.